 How are you feeling now?

-Today, I’m feeling fantastic!
-I’m back at work, back to doing everything I used to, which unfortunately includes housework and back to walking on the treadmill.
+Today, I’m feeling fantastic and back to doing everything I used to, which unfortunately includes housework and back to walking on the treadmill.
 I am 12kg down (approximately 1.5-2kg of breast tissue was taken) and hoping to lose a little bit more.
 My breasts have dropped approximately 6 cup sizes, from a 14HH to a 14E/12F.
 I feel amazing!

 What would you say to someone contemplating a big surgery like this?

 As Amanda mentioned, Dr Gavin Sandicoe holds regular information evenings so you can gather facts and ask questions.
-The next evening is on Tuesday 27 June – call 1300 112 358 or email email@example.com if you’d like to attend as places are limited.
+Call 1300 112 358 or email email@example.com to find out when he’s next hosting an evening.